ahpohl/smartmeter/README.md

   -k --price        Optional price per kWh
 ```

-The Smartmeter daemon creates json formatted fields and sends them to the the MQTT broker:
+The Smartmeter daemon creates json formatted fields including a unix epoch timestamp with milliseconds precision and sends them to the the MQTT broker:
 ```
 [
   {